-Nuts For Baby: How To Introduce Nuts To Babies Safely
+How To Introduce Nuts To Baby Safely

 There’s no doubt about it, the thought of your baby having an allergic reaction is really scary.
 So, it’s no wonder that it’s one of the biggest worries parents have when they start their baby on solids.

-Nut allergies are one of the most common allergies in children, and can, in some cases, be very serious.
-But introducing nuts early in your baby’s life (between 6 and 12 months) can actually reduce their risk of developing an allergy.
+Nut allergies are one of the most common food allergies in children.
+But introducing nuts early in your baby’s life (between 6 and 12 months) can actually reduce their risk of developing an allergy

 So how can you introduce nuts to your baby safely?

-Food allergies develop when our immune system mistakenly identifies a protein in a particular food as harmful.
-The immune system is then stimulated and releases substances such as histamines to fight off the perceived threat, and in doing so causes inflammation, which results in the symptoms of an allergic reaction.
+The immune system then releases substances such as histamines to fight off the perceived threat.
+This causes inflammation, which results in an allergic reaction.

 Peanuts vs tree nuts

-Despite both being classified as ‘nuts’, peanuts and tree nuts actually aren’t related and come from different botanical families.
-In fact, peanuts aren’t a nut at all, they’re a legume, like chickpeas or kidney beans - although most people with a peanut allergy can safely eat other legumes.
+In fact, peanuts aren’t a nut at all, they’re a legume, like lentils, chickpeas and beans - although most people with a peanut allergy can safely eat other legumes.

 Up until fairly recently, parents were told to delay the introduction of allergenic foods until after 12 months to reduce the risk of allergies developing.
-But, thanks to a lot of research over recent years, we now know that delaying the introduction of these foods doesn’t protect against allergies, and can actually increase the risk.

 One particular study, called the LEAP study, was conducted in England from 2006-2014 and included babies at high risk of developing peanut allergy (babies with severe eczema, an allergy to egg, or both).
 It found that babies who were fed peanut under 1 year of age and included it regularly in their diet had an 86% reduction in peanut allergy compared to children who avoided peanut.